Hone your skills for happier trail climbs Tips that bring ease to your ascent.

-1. To keep weight forward in a sitting riding position, shift forward on your saddle and bend at the elbows, dropping your chest closer to the bars.
+1. To keep weight forwards in a sitting riding position, shift forwards on your saddle and bend at the elbows, dropping your chest closer to the bars.

 2. Keep the rear wheel weighted when you’re out of the saddle by shifting your hips back while you pedal.

-2. Adjust your seatpost to make sure your knees have a slight bend at the bottom of your pedal stroke when the pedals are flat.
+2. Adjust your seat post to make sure that your knees have a slight bend at the bottom of your pedal stroke when the pedals are flat.
 You should have enough room to drop your heels a touch when fully extended, and the pedal should sit in the middle of your shoe.

-Now that you have the know-how it’s time to get out and practice your skills.
-The more you ride the more you will improve, so head to the trail and get pedaling.
+Now that you have the know-how it’s time to get out and practise your skills.
+The more you ride the more you will improve, so head to the trail and get pedalling.
 You’ll be on your way to smoother ascents in no time.

 Do you have other climbing tips that work for you?
 Share them in the comment section below!